Product Development Management - MBA

-Managing the Product Development Process
+Managing the Product Development Process:

-This equips students with the knowledge, skills and expertise necessary to plan, implement and manage a successful product development projects.
+This equips students with the knowledge, skills and expertise necessary to plan, implement and manage successful product development projects.
 Assignment – 4000 word report and short presentation.

-The Product Development Management pathway will be taught by the Cardiff School of Art & Design and the National Centre for Product Design & Development Research.
+The Product Development Management pathway will be taught by a Faculty within Cardiff School of Art & Design and the National Centre for Product Design & Development Research.
 Both have substantial expertise in the delivery of courses at the interface of engineering and product design.
 The National Centre for Product Design & Development Research is one of the UK's leading centres for rapid product design & development whose expertise covers the whole process from design management, concept and detailed design, ergonomics and CAD to prototyping, tooling and batch manufacture.

 For business students who wish to become managers in the product development and manufacturing sectors, it is critical that they have an understanding of the product development process and the different technological options available for rapid product development.
 This specialist pathway directly addresses these issues and highlights their impact on managerial strategy.